Oklahoma solar panels: The complete guide in 2026

 There are a few ways to finance your solar panel system so you don't have to provide all that money upfront.

-Cash purchase: You'll own the system and pay for it upfront.
+Cash purchase: You'll own the system and pay for it up front.
 This provides the best long-term savings.

-Solar loan: Allows you to retain ownership of your system, while owing little to no money upfront.
-Solar loans aren't all created equal: If you have access to subsidized clean energy loans through local incentive programs, that's usually your best bet.
-A home equity loan or a personal loan are often your next best options – private solar loans typically come with higher interest rates or upfront fees.
+Solar loan: This allows you to retain ownership of your system while owing little to no money upfront.
+Solar loans aren't all created equal.
+If you have access to subsidized clean energy loans through local incentive programs, that's usually your best bet.
+A home equity loan or a personal loan are often your next best options—private solar loans typically come with higher interest rates or upfront fees.

 Is net metering available in Oklahoma?

-In some states, you'll earn bill credits from your utility company when your solar panel system generates excess electricity and sends it to the grid.
-This incentive is known as net metering—basically a solar buyback program—and makes it so you will owe very little, or even nothing, on your electric bills with solar panels.
+In certain states, net metering policies allow you to earn credits for the extra energy your home solar system produces.
+This incentive is known as net metering—basically a solar buyback program—and it can make it so you owe little to nothing on your electric bills.

 Many utilities in Oklahoma offer solid solar buyback programs, but not all of them.
 Deregulated electric coops aren’t required to offer net metering (but if you’re a customer, check to see if they do anyway).
 You’ll earn credits at the avoided cost rate for any excess generation you contribute, and those credits can be carried forward indefinitely.